CatalystCode/spk/docs/service-introspection.md

 Onboard to use the service introspection tool.
 This will create a storage account if it does not already exist in your subscription in the given `resource-group`.
-The storage table will also be created in a newly created or in an existing storage account.
-When Azure Key Vault argument is specified, a secret with Azure storage access key will be cerated otherwise, the storage access key will need to be specified in environment variables.
+The storage table will also be created in a newly created or in an existing storage account if it does not exist already.
+When Azure Key Vault argument is specified, a secret with Azure storage access key will be created otherwise, the storage access key will need to be specified in environment variables manually.

 #### Prerequisites